-Policy EE1: Employment Progress on strategic employment sites land supply employment land and delivery of allocated sites. to be reported in the authority monitoring report.
+Policy Targets Monitoring details Policy EE1: Employment land supply , Progress on strategic employment sites to be reported in the authority monitoring report.
 Policy EE2: Planning for employment Protect existing employment land Monitoring of planning applications involving the loss of land, floor space or premises on employment sites (B use classes) to be reported in the authority monitoring report.
 Policy EE3: Vibrant town and local centres Appropriate retail provision.
 Monitoring of planning applications for retail uses to be reported in the authority monitoring report.
 High quality tourism accommodation.
 Monitoring of planning applications for retail tourism accommodation be reported in the authority monitoring report.